blentz100/missing-semester-solutions/README.md

     Done

     #### A Mixed Bag
-    Part 1.
-Done

-    Part 2.
+    1 - Grabbing Just 1 Commit

+    Done.

+    2 - Juggling Commits

     //We need to change newImage even though that commit is way back in history

-    git rebase -i //reorder so the commit we want is on top
+    git rebase -i C1 //reorder so the commit we want is on top

-    git checkout ...
+    git checkout newImage //get setup to make the change to newImage

-    git commit --amend //make the change we want
+    git commit --amend //make the change to newImage

-    git checkout ...
+    git checkout caption...

-    git rebase -i //reorder back to the original order
+    git rebase -i C1 //reorder back to the original order

-    //move main to this updated part of the tree
+    git branch -f main HEAD~3 //move main to this updated part of the tree with the force -f flag

+    Done.

+    3 - Juggling Commits #2

+    4 - Git Tags

+    5 - Git Describe

+    In progress.